How to use window light 3 ways for very different looks

 What is window light photography?

-When working with flash in a studio, very often we’re trying to replicate the look of window light by manipulating light with softboxes, reflectors, umbrellas etc etc.
+When working with flash in a studio, very often we’re trying to replicate the look of window light in photos by manipulating light with light modifiers.
+These include softboxes, reflectors and umbrellas.

-With window light it’s already made for you.
-How natural light filters through from outside into a room will impact the look of the photo.
-It’s affected by:
+With window light your light is already made for you.
+How natural light filters through from outside into a room impacts the look of a photo, so you can achieve several different looks with just one window

 • Size and position of the window

-• Curtains – bare window vs thin fabric, such as voile, vs heavier fabric or blinds
+• Type of curtains, if any – bare window vs thin fabric, such as voile, vs heavier fabric or blinds

 • Light outside – sunny or cloudy day, time of day